DavideRodler/CodexNaturalis/ClassDocs/Model.md

 `SetPLayers(): void`
 function that poplulate the map? of player and put them in the map randomly, the key of the map represents the turn of the player

+` PickTwoObjectives(): c[]: CardObjective` pick two objective from the deck of the CardObjective and returns it, it is used at the start of the game to generate the two objective for each player

 # PlayngStation

 ## methosds